meontechno/edgedepyml/digitkart/doc.md

 5. `sudo usermod -aG docker $USER`
 6. `newgrp docker`

-Reboot the device and wait for 5 mins for the services to be functional.To check status of the services, login to the Nvidia Jetson and execute: `docker ps`
+Reboot the device twice (Wait for 5min after each reboot) for the services to be functional.

-NOTE: Reboot the device twice immediately after installing the vision service.
+To check status of the services, login to the Nvidia Jetson and execute: `docker ps`